safe-global/safe-eth-py/docs/source/quickstart.rst

 gnosis.eth
 ~~~~~~~~~~
 - ``class EthereumClient (ethereum_node_url: str)``: Class to connect and do operations
-  with a ethereum node.
+  with an ethereum node.
 Uses web3 and raw rpc calls for things not supported in web3.
-  Only ``http/https`` urls are suppored for the node url.
+  Only ``http/https`` urls are supported for the node url.

 ``EthereumClient`` has some utils that improve a lot performance using Ethereum nodes, like
 the possibility of doing ``batch_calls`` (a single request making read-only calls to multiple contracts):